 The coronavirus crisis is forcing many food businesses to focus on – or start – their online channel.
 Deliveries are the only way for restaurants to survive in many countries now.
-And the trend is likely to stay as people expect to be able to order anything online no matter the circumstances.
+This trend is likely to stay as people expect to be able to order anything online now.

-Our mission at Metrilo is to help entrepreneurs grow and thrive so as more and more food companies rely on ecommerce setups, we want to show you how you can grow your business in no time and make it (very well) through the crisis.
+Our mission at Metrilo is to help entrepreneurs grow and thrive.
+As the food business is going online, we want to show you how you can grow your business and make it through the crisis.

 There are essential ecommerce metrics that measure how your business is doing in terms of sales and marketing.
 The best thing about selling online is that you see what’s happening at the moment and can act in response.

-Metrilo lets you monitor the following metrics in real-time.
-The numbers are always accurate because they’re updated as soon as an order status changes in your store’s backend:
+Metrilo lets you monitor the following metrics in real time.
+The numbers are updated as soon as an order status changes in your store’s backend:

 More about Metrilo’s Metrics Dashboard here.